 All of these things take self-control.
 And we know that it doesn't come naturally to us.
-It is only by allowing that Holy Spirit to connect our branch to the vine that is Jesus Christ.
+It is only by allowing the work of the Holy Spirit to connect our branch to the vine that is Jesus Christ.

 How To Develop the Fruit of the Spirit

 If we live by the fruit of the spirit, we need to be cultivated.
 Paul says, If we live in the Spirit, we have to keep in step with the Spirit.
 We have to learn how to cultivate our bad habits and learn new ones.